yana-sidnich/flight-simulator/README.md

 Up next, we will have to download the .ZIP file of the app, and extract.
-Once that is done, open the directory of the extraction, open the folder and the solution file **FlightGearTestExec.sln**, and simply press the 'Debug' button.
+Once that is done, get to the directory of the extraction, open the app folder and then the solution file **FlightGearTestExec.sln**, and simply press the 'Debug' button.

 ### Instructions